fwilhe2/documents/README.md

 ## hska

-Documents that I wrote for my studies at Hochscule Karlsruhe
+Documents that I wrote for my compsci studies at Hochschule Karlsruhe.

 ## moonproject